basho/basho_docs/content/riak/kv/2.1.3/developing/usage/replication.md

 the following table lays out a number of possible scenarios for reads and writes in Riak and how Riak is likely to respond.
-Some of these scenarios involve issues surrounding conflict resolution, vector clocks, and siblings, so we recommend reading the [[Vector Clocks|Causal Context#Vector-Clocks]] documentation for more information.
+Some of these scenarios involve issues surrounding conflict resolution, vector clocks, and siblings, so we recommend reading the [[Vector Clocks](/riak/kv/2.1.3/learn/concepts/causal-context#Vector-Clocks]] documentation for more information.

 #### Read Scenarios